vigevenoj/demo-notifications/README.md

 See the [readme in quakes](quakes/README.md) for more information about the earthquake service

-See the readme in [notification-pusher/readme.md](notification-pusher/README.md) for more information about the
+See the readme in [notification-pusher/readme.md](notification-pusher/README.md) for more information about the notification pushing service.